rmrt1n/rmrt1n.github.io/src/articles/generative-testing/generative-testing.md

 > Most of the bugs involve small, tricky examples.
 If a sorting routine breaks on some array with ten thousand elements it’s highly likely that there’s a much smaller array (a handful of elements), which exposes the same bug.

 With a smaller scope, we can feasibly test all possible variable combinations exhaustively.
 Some of you might already know where I'm heading here.
 Yes, I'm talking about [Exhaustigen](https://matklad.github.io/2021/11/07/generate-all-the-things.html).
 It's a helper library for generating combinations of multiple variables exhaustively.
-I ported TigerBeetle's Zig version to Go, which you can find [here](https://github.com/Argus-Labs/world-engine/blob/ddefa5b7cc9992e5db41a5d181520d7e2f87f0db/pkg/testutils/exhaustigen.go).
+I ported TigerBeetle's Zig version to Go, which you can find in the repository as [`exhaustigen.go`](https://github.com/Argus-Labs/world-engine/blob/ddefa5b7cc9992e5db41a5d181520d7e2f87f0db/pkg/testutils/exhaustigen.go).

 For my archetype move test, I reduced my variables to: